-- what we heard from people across Queensland including people mental illness, problematic alcohol or other drugs use, or affected by suicide, as well as their families, carers and supporters.
+- what we heard from people across Queensland including people mental illness, problematic alcohol or other drugs use, or those affected by suicide, as well as their families, carers and supporters.

 Shared commitments to action

-The 2014-2019 Strategic Plan has resulted in five Action Plans that address priorities outlined under the shared commitments to action.
+The 2014-2019 Strategic Plan resulted in five Action Plans that address priorities outlined under the shared commitments to action.

 Reporting and reviewing the plan